HenrikSamuelsson/reading-modern-cpp-for-absolute-beginners/README.md

 This is a fast paced book for beginners that start with the foundations in C++ programming.
 There is strictyl no need to know any C++ prior to reading this book.
 However so would I recommend som prior knowledge in programming because general programming concepts such as loops, variables and if statement is good to know before taking on this book.

 The author Slobodan Dmitrović is a software consultant, and C and C++ trainer.
-He is also the author of a book on C.
+He is besides this book also the author of a book on C.

 ## Exercise Solutions